Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 - Executive: If an employee is in charge of two or more employees, performs management duties, and has the power to hire and fire employees, he or she is classified as an executive and is not entitled to overtime pay.

 - Administrative: If an employee’s primary duties include office work that relates to management procedures or general business operations, he or she is an administrative employee and is exempt from overtime pay.

 - Professional: A professional employee is one who has pursued an advanced course of study specific to his or her career.
 Employees who fall into this category are not entitled to overtime pay.

 In some cases, technology professionals and some outside sales employees are not entitled to overtime pay.
 Many employers take advantage of the confusing nature of Utah overtime exemption laws to deny workers the overtime pay they have earned.
 If you believe you may have earned overtime pay that you have not received, it’s in your best interests to contact an experienced Utah overtime lawyer to determine whether you are exempt from overtime pay.

 Contact an Overtime Lawyer in Utah

 If you live or work in Utah and believe you are entitled to overtime pay which you did not receive, you need the representation of an experienced Utah overtime law attorney to protect your rights and help you recover just payment for your hard work.
-To learn more about employees’ rights in overtime lawsuits in Utah, we encourage you to contact us to schedule a free consultation with an attorney who is well-versed in federal and Utah overtime laws.
+To learn more about employees’ rights in overtime lawsuits in Utah, we encourage you to contact us to schedule a consultation with an attorney who is well-versed in federal and Utah overtime laws.